hypathianet/website/hypathianet/content/docs/Introduction.md

 * [Kubernetes](https://kubernetes.io in a multi-tenant configuration for orchestrating containers based applications.
 * Container Linux as operating system for nodes.
 The current phase of restructuring of the project makes it unclear whether the [version offered by CoreOs](https://coreos.com/os/docs/latest/), the division of RedHat Inc. or by [Flatcar](https://www.flatcar-linux.org/), the version forked by the original authors is more ideally suited.
 We will keep you posted.

 * [Ceph](https://ceph.com/) as storage solution.
 This is provided to an Hypathia K8s cluster via the [Rook](https://rook.io/) project.

 * LDAP for password and identity management.
 This can be provided via a number of solutions.

+### Origins

+The documentation on this website was extended and restructured from the fantastic Kubernetes tutorial "Kubernetes the Hard Way"(https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+Parts are reproduced by his kind permission.